lovodkin93/ucca/EVALUATION.md

 - primary
 - remote
 - impicit
-The results for each such type of edges comprise of: errors f1 num_guessed
+\n The results for each such type of edges comprise of: errors f1 num_guessed